Vysotsk LNG

 Vysotsk LNG, or Cryogas-Vysotsk, plant is a small operation with access to the Baltic Sea, owned by Novatek and Gazprombank.
 It started operation in 2019 and the two trains have a capacity of 0.67 MTPA.
 Plans are in place in 2023 to expand the operation to 0.9 MTPA.
-It is on a peninsula south of Vysotsk village, which also houses the "Lukoil-2" petroleum tank farm.
+It is on a peninsula south of Vysotsk village, which also houses port operations and the "Lukoil-2" petroleum tank farm.